Kanuri Lakshmana Rao: Personal life and education

 Rao was born in a Telugu Niyogi brahmin family in Kankipadu, Krishna district, Andhra Pradesh.
 His father was a village attorney.
 He lost his father when he was nine years old.
+His High school studies went well in SKPVV HINDU HIGH SCHOOL, VIJAYAWADA.
 He lost vision in one eye due to injury during childhood days while playing at school.
 He studied Intermediate (+2) at Presidency College, Madras.
 He took his B.E. degree in Civil Engineering from College of Engineering, Guindy and he was the first student from College of Engineering, Guindy to obtain a master's degree in engineering.
 Later he took his PhD in 1939 from the University of Birmingham in the United Kingdom.

 Honours

 In 1963, Rao was awarded the Padma Bhushan for his contribution in the spheres of irrigation and power.
 He had been president of the Central Board of Irrigation and Power and of the All India Engineers Association in 1958–59 and 1959–1960.
 He was vice-president of International Society for Soil Mechanics and Geotechnical Engineering (Asia) in 1957–61 and in 1961–65.
 He was awarded a doctorate in science by Andhra University in 1960.
 He was also awarded a doctorate by Roorkee University in engineering in 1968.